 A front end may refer to any of the following:

-1. In general, the front end is the graphical user interface of a computer that makes it easier to use.
+1. A front end is the graphical user interface of a computer that makes it easier to use.
 For example, Microsoft Windows 3.11 was a front end for the MS-DOS command line.
 Before Windows, the user had to memorize a series of commands to perform tasks on the command line that made computers difficult for most users.

-3. The front end is the front side of a computer or computer component.
+3. The front-end is the front side of a computer or computer component.